SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ##### Adding SSL Related Configuration

-Additionally, the Solace JMS API must be able to validate the server certificate of the Solace Message Broker in order to establish a secure connection.
+Additionally, the Solace JMS API must be able to validate the server certificate of the Solace Event Broker in order to establish a secure connection.
 To do this, the following trust store parameters need to be provided.

-First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace Message Broker server certificate during connection establishment.
+First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace Event Broker server certificate during connection establishment.
 This parameter takes a URL or Path to the trust store file.

 ```xml
     <prop key="Solace_JMS_SSL_TrustStore" value="___Path_or_URL___" />